-Innovexplo identified an area of anomalous LCT values in the southern area of the property and a field visit in late summer led to the discovery of two narrow pegmatite dikes in contact with basalts.
-The new area of mineralized pegmatites is located approximately 10km SE of the #5 Dike.
+Following a structural geological review of the property in 2024, Innovexplo identified an area of anomalous LCT values in the southern area of the property.
+A field visit in late fall led to the discovery of two narrow pegmatite dikes in contact with basalts.
+This new area of mineralized pegmatites is located approximately 10km SE of the #5/Main Dike.
 The dikes outcrop minimally, and their size and extent are not currently known.
 However, spodumene was observed in both dikes and representative samples were taken from each site with the following results: